 The Sam Houston Statue Visitor Centre

-Our day started at the Sam Houston Statue, which was designed and constructed by artist David Adickes.
+My day started at the Sam Houston Statue, which was designed and constructed by artist David Adickes.
 He dedicated the statue to the City of Huntsville on October 22, 1994.
 It is the world's tallest statue of an American Hero at 67 feet tall on a 10-foot sunset granite base and it makes an impressive sight when driving past on the I-45, but even more so when up close.
-There is also a visitor center at the statue, although it was closed during our visit due to the lockdown restrictions.
+There is also a visitor center at the statue, although it was closed during my visit due to the lockdown restrictions at the time.

 So, who was this man of such great stature that warranted this memorial?
 Well, Sam was born in Virginia in 1793, descending from Ulster Scots settlers.
 He grew up on the family farm and also worked in their store, before embarking on a colourful youth when he ran away from home and lived with the Cherokee for three years and then serving in the army with Andrew Jackson in the War of 1812 and eventually being elected as governor of Tennessee in 1827.
 This would have been enough excitement and achievement for most men, but not for Sam.
 He decided to move to Texas, which at the time was owned by Mexico.